Trump credits his firmness for potential Korea talks, signals Olympic concession

 Washington had earlier responded coolly to Kim’s suggestion of inter-Korean talks in a New Year’s Day message, with the State Department saying Pyongyang “might be trying to drive a wedge” between Washington and Seoul.

-The head of U.S. forces in South Korea warned on Thursday against raising hopes over North Korea’s peace overture amid a war of words over North Korea’s development of nuclear-tipped missiles capable of hitting the United States.
+The head of U.S. forces in South Korea warned on Thursday against raising hopes over North Korea’s overture amid a war of words over Pyongyang’s development of nuclear-tipped missiles capable of hitting the United States.

 Trump and North Korea’s Kim have exchanged bellicose comments in recent months, raising alarm across the world, with Trump at times dismissing the prospect of a diplomatic solution to a crisis in which both sides have threatened to destroy each other.